DeerGro Food Plot Sprays | Successful Food Plots This Fall

 It never ceases to amaze me.
 Every year, hunters will pour hundreds to thousands of dollars into food plot equipment and seed, not to mention all the time, and yet they never prep the “foundation” it all goes into…the soil.
 The fact is for about half as much as the seed you put into the ground, you can ensure that the environment the food plot seed is growing in can be capable of producing the maximum potential plot!

 What does this include?
 Mainly determining the pH and nutrients, both macro and micro, available to the food plot.

 Calcium and Lime

-However, new products, like PlotStart™ food plot sprays, allow you to apply an instantly soluble calcium even at or after planting and begin to amend the pH while the plant is still growing.
+However, new products, like PlotStart™ food plot sprays, allow you to apply instantly soluble calcium even at or after planting and begin to increase soil health while the plant is still growing.
 This is a huge advantage for liquid calcium products over traditional lime.
 Liquid lime products are available and can work fast, but will often leach through the soil within the growing season meaning you will be continually applying it to make sure it has an effect…a waste of money.
 Liquid calcium stays in the soil and though may require a supplement, will not completely leach through.
 In fact, the components in PlotStart™ help “free up” existing calcium in the soil that may have been unusable previously.

 Nutrients and Fertilizers